or, Attending Your First Pagan Ritual

 - Calling on the gods and the four elements:

 The gods may be called on as individual gods ("I invoke Artemis and Apollo") or as archetypes ("I call on the Lord and Lady of the Hunt").
 The four elements - earth, air, fire, and water - are each invoked at one of the four directions.
 At public rituals (and many private rituals), designated people will perform the invocations as the attendees watch and listen.
-Sometimes an invocation ends with a phrase like "Hail and welcome" which is then repeated by the whole group.
+Sometimes an invocation ends with a phrase like "Hail and welcome" which is then repeated by the whole group.- Casting the circle to create sacred space:

 The circle may be created by everyone holding hands together and focusing their intent (perhaps humming one note or singing a song together), or by one person drawing a physical circle with an athame (sacred knife), wand, staff, or their own hand.
 Once the circle has been cast, try to stay roughly within the circle as it was drawn (often the perimeters are marked by torches or altars at the four corners).
 If you need to leave during the ritual, ask someone to "cut a door" in the circle for you.
 They will draw the outline of a door with their hand or an athame, wand, or staff.
-If you return afterwards, someone will cut another door for you to re-enter.
+If you return afterwards, someone will cut another door for you to re-enter.- Statement of intention for the ritual:

 Usually made by a priest/ess or leader of the ritual.
 Most intentions can be described by one of the following: Working magick toward a goal.
 Honoring a change in someone's life.
 Celebrating the cycle of seasons.
 The type of statement you are likely to hear in a public ritual goes something like this: "We gather together on this, the longest night of the year.
 This is the time when the sun has gone into darkness; but we know the light will return.
 Tonight, in this circle, we celebrate the light that lives in each of us."
-(Winter Solstice)
+(Winter Solstice)- The main body of the ritual

-This could involve actions such as:
+This could involve actions such as:- Feasting:

 - Performing ritual drama (acting out a seasonal story).
 Ritual drama is very common in public ritual (and occurs frequently in private rituals as well), especially at the eight seasonal holidays.
 For example, in the first public ritual I helped to organize, I took part in a ritual re-telling of the myth of Demeter and Persephone; I acted as Persephone, taking leave of her mother Demeter to go into the underworld.
 This was relevant to the season, as it was an Autumn Equinox ritual, at the time when the days start getting longer.
 Ritual drama usually does not demand any participation from ritual attendees; however, it is often followed by a more participatory action like the following two examples.